Tchalzzz/alx-system_engineering-devops/0x00-shell_permissions/README.md

-My name is Betty script.Changes the current userto Betty
+My name is Betty script.Changes the current userto BettyYou have to focus